 It’s ideal to use inside of a tent, fits inside the palm of your hand as you can see above, and is compatible with a wide range of video playing device connections including USB, VGA, smartphones, and tablets.

-In fact, if you buy a AAXA mini projector, you don’t even need a media player device.
-Instead you can store a video digitally on a flash drive or USB stick, and plug it straight into the projector to start playing immediately.
+In fact, if you buy an AAXA mini projector, you don’t even need a media player device.
+Instead, you can store a video digitally on a flash drive or USB stick, and plug it straight into the projector to start playing immediately.

 Take this into account, plus the fact it comes with a 135-minute re-chargeable battery, and it could be just the thing you are looking for if you want something truly portable as it can be carried in a backpack when on a camping trip.
 It is considered to be the best mini projector for camping trips by many people, as you can see with the online reviews found on Amazon.